vngcloud/terraform-provider-vngcloud/docs/resources/vdb_relational_database.md

     - A list of allowed IP prefixes.
 This field is optional.

 - **replica_source_id** (String, Optional):
     - The ID of the source instance for replication.
 Set this field to empty to promote slave db to standalone.
-This field is optional and cannot be changed after creation.
+This field is optional.

 - **backup_id** (String, Optional, ForceNew):
     - The ID of the backup for restoration.
 This field is optional and cannot be changed after creation.